ld32/SmartSlurm/README.md

     sbatch -t 2:0:0 --mem 2G --wrap="useSomeMemTimeAccordingInputSize.sh bigText$i.txt"
 done

-# After the 5 jobs finish, auto adjust memory and run-time according input file size
+# After the 5 jobs finish, when submitting more jobs, ssbatch auto adjusts memory and run-time according input file size
 # Notice: Slurm will submit one job to short partition, and reserves 21M memory and 13 minute run-time
 export SSBATCH_S=useSomeMemTimeAccordingInputSize.sh # This is optional because the software name is the same as the script export SSBATCH_I=bigText1.txt,bigText2.txt # This is to tell ssbatch the input file to calculate input file size